Patrick Nuttgens: Early life

 Nuttgens was brought up Roman Catholic, attending Ratcliffe College, run by Rosminian Fathers where he contracted poliomyelitis at the age of 12 and was hospitalised for two years, finally leaving hospital in 1944.
 Nuttgens later studied architecture and painting at Edinburgh College of Art and the University of Edinburgh, graduating in 1953 and completing his PhD in 1959.
 He was elected to ARIBA in 1956.
-While he was at the University of Edinburgh he met Bridget Badenoch (known as 'Biddy'), an English literature student, who he married in 1954.
-The couple had nine children, including the composer Sandy Nuttgens and the Green Party politician and broadcaster Peg Alexander.
+While he was at the University of Edinburgh he met Bridget Badenoch (known as 'Biddy'), an English literature student, whom he married in 1954.
+The couple had nine children, including Susie Hargreaves, the composer Sandy Nuttgens and the Green Party politician and broadcaster Peg Alexander.

 Career

 Robert Matthew appointed Nuttgens as the chief administrator, lecturer and assistant at the newly founded architecture department at the University of Edinburgh.
-In 1962, Nuttgens became director of the Institute of Advanced Architectural Studies at the University of York, and later Professor of Architecture (1968).
+In 1962, Nuttgens became director of the Institute of Advanced Architectural Studies at the University of York, and later professor of architecture (1968).
 In 1969, he was appointed first director of Leeds Polytechnic (later Leeds Metropolitan University, now Leeds Beckett University).
 He was Hoffman Wood Professor of Architecture at the University of Leeds from 1968 to 1970 and again from 1984 to 1985.